Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 Three-week recovery window

-Evidence database, coded analysis sheets, recommendation matrix, UNICEF-ready draft report
+Evidence database, coded analysis sheets, recommendation matrix, draft report support

 The problem